livewire/livewire/docs/alpine.md

 </div>
 ```

 The Alpine component above can be used inside any Livewire component in your application without a hitch.
 Livewire takes care of maintaining Alpine's state across Livewire component updates.
-In essance, you should feel free to use Alpine components inside Livewire as if you were using Alpine in any other non-Livewire context.
+In essence, you should feel free to use Alpine components inside Livewire as if you were using Alpine in any other non-Livewire context.

 ## Using Alpine inside Livewire